bizcoine/common-blockchain/README.md

 **Parameters:** Array of addresses

-Returns an array of unspents transaction outputs, combined with the vout, value and related address.
-Unspents will include unconfirmed, unspent transactions outputs.
+Warning: includes unconfirmed, unspent transaction outputs.

 Subjective to the node.